Presenting the Activities – A Parent’s Guide - Part 2

 The Writing Worksheets use the same sequence of sound introduction as did the Reading Worksheets.
 This time the sound sequence is used to acquaint your child with the Decoding Chart one new eight-sound row at a time.

-Pressing the triangle icon on Chart-Levels shows just the triangle or first row of the Chart.
-Pressing the circle icon shows circle level sounds and their spellings, and so on.
+Pressing the small 8 sounds button on the Chart-Levels Decoding Chart shows just the triangle or first row of the Chart.
+Pressing the 16 sounds button shows circle level sounds and their spellings, and so on.
 You can use Chart-Levels as your cutting guide.

 Picture Packets - Transition